Medisinsk litteratur

 Unit: Medical Humanities, forskningsgruppe

-Clinical interaction in context is a research project dealing with the interaction between patients and doctors in clinical consultations, with a focus on patient centred care and shared decision-making.
-Through various sub-studies, we explore the moment-to-moment unfolding of naturally occurring clinical consultations between patients and general practitioners (GPs).
-Although our empirical exploration focuses on in situ consultations between patients and GPs as they unfold, we situate their interaction in the sociocultural context in which it is embedded and explore their negotiations in relation to their institutionalised positions and roles.
-The study is based on 212 naturally occurring GP consultations in England, sourced from the One in a Million data archive in the UK.
-Consultations involve musculoskeletal, psychological, digestive, cardiovascular, neurological, endocrine/metabolic and general conditions.
-By exploring complete naturally occurring consultations with a heterogenous sample of patients, we capture the interactional dynamics of negotiations in relation to a wide range of consultation aspects and clinical conditions.
-Contextualising these negotiations enables us to see how the actions of both patients and GPs are constrained by their different institutionalised positions.
+Based on observational data, we explore doctor-patient interaction in 212 naturally occurring primary care consultations in England, with a focus on patient centred care and shared decision-making.
+While exploring the moment-to-moment unfolding of these consultations, we capture the interactional dynamics and negotiations of epistemic positions.
 Through data-grounded semantic coding of all 212 consultations in NVivo, we are able to relate single cases to the wider dataset.
-While analysing the data, we combine qualitative thematic analysis and narrative analysis, but our main analytical approach is qualitative interpretive narrative analysis.
-In line with this methodology, we analyse the consultations as narratives, and explore complete consultation transcripts in relation to what was uttered (content), how it was uttered (form), and by whom (speaker).
+While combining a qualitative thematic analysis with a narrative analysis, we analyse the consultations as narratives, and explore complete consultation transcripts in relation to what was uttered (content), how it was uttered (form), and by whom (speaker).
 By focusing on the interactional dynamics; quoting long extracts; analysing components in light of the whole, and attending to sequentiality, we respect the integrity of the narrative.
-The project is structured around three main overlapping subthemes: (1) risk and uncertainty, (2) modes of interaction, and (3) patient agency.
-Read more on separate webpage here.
+The project is structured around three main subthemes: (1) risk and uncertainty, (2) modes of interaction, and (3) patient agency.

 Most recent publication from the project:

-Lian OS, Nettleton S, Grange H and Dowrick C. (2023) ‘My cousin said to me ...’
+Lian OS, Nettleton S, Grange H and Dowrick C. (2024) ‘My cousin said to me ...’
 Patients’ use of 3rd-party references to facilitate shared decision-making during naturally occurring primary care consultations.
-Health: An Interdisciplinary Journal for the Social Study of Health, Illness and Medicine. https://journals.sagepub.com/doi/10.1177/13634593231188489
+Health: An Interdisciplinary Journal for the Social Study of Health, Illness and Medicine, 28(5): 775-794. https://journals.sagepub.com/doi/10.1177/13634593231188489

 Lian OS, Nettleton S, Grange H and Dowrick C (2023) ‘I’d best take out life insurance, then.’
 Conceptualisations of risk and uncertainty in primary care consultations, and implications for shared decision-making.
 Health, Risk & Society 25(5-6): 234-251. https://doi.org/10.1080/13698575.2023.2197780